 Water damage often has the most exclusions.

-Water damage such as flooding, standing water, drain and sewage back up, and the source of the water damage (such as a roof leak) are often excluded from a Water Damage Policy.
+Water damage such as flood damage, standing water, drain and sewage back up, and the source of the water damage (such as a roof leak) are often excluded from a Water Damage Policy.
 It is important to read the fine print on all the policies and work with professionals to avoid lack of coverage disasters.
 Water damage can cost upwards of $30,000, which would preferably be covered by insurance.
+Insurance providers can help you understand what your coverage limits are and may recommend a flood insurance policy in addition to your landlord insurance.

 Vacant properties are usually not covered.

 Watch out for this one!
 Even if you have the most optimal, highest amount of coverage, it might not be applicable if your property is vacant.
-Talk to an insurance professional about vacancy insurance if you have a vacant property.
+Talk to an insurance company about vacancy insurance or guaranteed income insurance to protect your rental income.

 Acting as your own contractor may not be covered.